MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-relnote-archive-beta-channel.md

 Enterprise administrators may opt out of this behavior one of these two policies:

     - [ExemptDomainFileTypePairsFromFileTypeDownloadWarnings](./deployedge/microsoft-edge-policies.md#exemptdomainfiletypepairsfromfiletypedownloadwarnings) - Disable download file type extension-based warnings for specified file types on domains --->
-Para obter mais informações, [consulte Microsoft Edge Interrupções de downloads de segurança](/deployedge/microsoft-edge-security-downloads-interruptions)
+Para obter mais informações, consulte [Microsoft Edge de downloads de segurança](/deployedge/microsoft-edge-security-downloads-interruptions)

 ### <a name="policy-updates"></a>Atualizações de política